ftde0/yt2009/apk_setup.md

 java -jar renamer.jar -a F:\trash\ytapk\youtube\dist\youtube.apk -o F:\trash\ApkRenamer\out\ -d -p ftde0.yt2009
 ```

-follow the instructions in the README of [ApkRenamer](https://github.com/dvaoru/ApkRenamer).
+follow the instructions in the README of [ApkRenamer](https://github.com/dvaoru/ApkRenamer) for more info and options.

 ## if needed: sign